xmos/lib_sdram/lib_sdram/doc/rst/sdram.rst

           client_of_the_sdram_server(c_sdram[0]);
   }

-would be the mimimum required to correctly setup the SDRAM server and connect it to a client.
+would be the minimum required to correctly setup the SDRAM server and connect it to a client.
 An example of a multi-client system would be::

   chan c_sdram[4];